World War II in Yugoslavia: Aftermath

-On 15 May, Tito had placed Partisan forces in Austria under Allied control.
+On 15 May, Tito placed Partisan forces in Austria under Allied control.
 A few days later he agreed to withdraw them.
 By 20 May, Yugoslav troops in Austria had begun to withdraw.
 On 8 June, the United States, the United Kingdom, and Yugoslavia agreed on the control of Trieste.
 On 11 November, parliamentary elections were held in Yugoslavia.
 In these elections the communists had an important advantage because they controlled the police, judiciary and media.
 For that reason the opposition did not want to participate in the elections.
 On 29 November, in accordance with election result, Peter II was deposed by communist dominated Yugoslavia's Constituent Assembly.
 On the same day, the Federal People's Republic of Yugoslavia was established as a socialist state during the first meeting of the Yugoslav Parliament in Belgrade.
 Tito was appointed prime minister.
 The autonomist wing in the Communist Party of Macedonia, which dominated during World War II, was finally pushed aside in 1945 after the Second Assembly of the ASNOM.

 On 13 March 1946, Mihailović was captured by agents of the Yugoslav Department of National Security (Odsjek Zaštite Naroda or OZNA).
 From 10 June to 15 July of the same year, he was tried for high treason and war crimes.
 On 15 July, he was found guilty and sentenced to death by firing squad.

 On 16 July, a clemency appeal was rejected by the Presidium of the National Assembly.
 During early 18 July, Mihailović, together with nine other Chetnik and Nedić's officers, were executed in Lisičji Potok.
 This execution essentially ended the World War II-era civil war between the communist Partisans and the royalist Chetniks.

 War crimes and atrocities

+Ustaše militia execute prisoners near the Jasenovac concentration camp.

-War crimes and atrocities against the civilian population were prevalent.
-Non-combat victims included the majority of the country's Jewish population, many of whom perished in concentration and extermination camps (e.g. Jasenovac, Stara Gradiška, Banjica, Sajmište, etc.) run by the client regimes or occupying forces themselves.
+War crimes and atrocities against civilians were widespread throughout the conflict and were carried out by occupying forces, collaborationist regimes and local factions.
+Non-combat victims included the majority of the country's Jewish population, Serbs, Roma and other persecuted groups, many of whom were killed in concentration and extermination camps such as Jasenovac, Stara Gradiška, Banjica and Sajmište, operated by occupying authorities and collaborationist regimes.

+The Holocaust in Yugoslavia

+According to the United States Holocaust Memorial Museum, the Jewish population of Yugoslavia in 1941 was approximately 82,242, of whom about 67,228 were killed during the Holocaust.
+(Note: These figures refer specifically to Jewish victims and do not include other groups persecuted and killed during the war, such as Serbs or Roma.)